spacedriveapp/spacedrive/CONTRIBUTING.md

   - For Unix users (Linux / macOS), run: `./scripts/setup.sh`
   - For Windows users, run: `.\scripts\setup.ps1` via PowerShell.
 > [!NOTE]
-> This script ([unix](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.sh) / [win](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.ps1)) will check for if Rust and pnpm are installed then proceed to install any other required dependencies for Spacedrive to build via your system's respective package manager.
+> This script ([Unix](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.sh) / [Windows](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.ps1)) will check for if Rust and pnpm are installed then proceed to install any other required dependencies for Spacedrive to build via your system's respective package manager.
 3. Install NodeJS dependencies: `pnpm i`
 4. Prepare the build: `pnpm prep`.
 This will run all necessary codegen and build required dependencies.

 > [!TIP]
 > Linux & macOS users can download a bundle of sample files for testing via `pnpm test-data` (requires `curl` & `tar`)
 >
-> The test files will be located in a directory called `test-data` in the root of the Spacedrive repo.
+> The test files will be located in a directory called `test-data` in the root of the Spacedrive repository.

 To run the **desktop** app, run:
 ```
 pnpm tauri dev
 ```
 > [!NOTE]
-> The Tauri desktop app always runs it's own instance of the backend and will not connect to a seperately initiated `sd-server` instance.
+> The Tauri desktop app always runs its own instance of the backend and will not connect to a separately initiated `sd-server` instance.

 To run the **backend server**, run:
 ```